Menu

 API key loaded: Yes

-The Three Building Blocks: State, Nodes, and Edges
+What Are the Three Building Blocks: State, Nodes, and Edges?

-Every LangGraph app has exactly three parts.
-Get these right and the rest falls into place.
+Every LangGraph app stands on three ideas.
+Get these down and the rest is just details.

-State is a Python dict (defined with TypedDict) that flows through the graph.
-Think of it as a shared notebook that every node can read and write to.
+State — a typed Python dict (TypedDict) that flows through the graph.
+Picture a shared notepad: each node can read it and scribble updates.

-Here’s how these three pieces look in code.
-We define a state with a single messages field, using Annotated to tell LangGraph how to handle updates.
+Let me show you how these look in code.
+Below, I define a state with a single messages field and use Annotated to tell LangGraph how updates should merge.

 python